 Riding the bus is a privilege, not a right.
 If students and/or parents or guardians are found to be violating the below rules, the student(s) in question may lose their bus riding privileges as detailed below.
-To avoid this, we ask that all students and their parents or guardians read and understand these expectations.

 General Rules for Riding the Bus

 - 1. The bus driver is in charge at all times students must listen and follow instructions. - 2.
 Students must remain seated at all times while the bus is in motion. - 3.
 Students must not extend any part of their body out of windows. - 4.
 Aisles must be kept clear. - 5.
 The use of foul language or tobacco/vaping products is prohibited on the bus. - 6.
 Alcohol, drugs and combustible materials are strictly prohibited. - 7.
-Students will be responsible for the cost of any intentional damage done to the bus.

-8. Littering is not permitted on the bus.
+Students will be responsible for the cost of any intentional damage done to the bus. - 8.
+Littering is not permitted on the bus.